daniel-lxs/BotIt/README.md

 # Botlt

 Botlt is a Node.js application that scrapes posts that contain external links from a specific subreddit on Reddit and posts them on a /kbin magazine or Lemmy community.
+It will take into account the posts that already exist in the community and won't post duplicates.
 It utilizes the `axios` library for making HTTP requests and the Lemmy JS client (`lemmy-js-client`) library for interacting with the Lemmy platform.

 ## Prerequisites